SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 and the superclass deinitializer is called automatically at the end of a subclass deinitializer implementation.
-Superclass deinitializers are always called, even if a subclass does not provide its own deinitializer.
+Superclass deinitializers are always called, even if a subclass doesn't provide its own deinitializer.

 Because an instance is not deallocated until after its deinitializer is called, a deinitializer can access all properties of the instance it is called on